d3vyatk4ru/blockchain-sandbox/README.md

 # blockchain-sandbox
-Learning blockchain technology by "Mastering bitcoin"
+Learning blockchain technology by "Mastering bitcoin" and use solidity for smart-contracts